-- When accepting an Assured Reservation, you must advise the Cardmember that, if the Cardmember does not claim the Assured Reservation, or cancel it within the time specified in your stated reservation policy, you may bill the Cardmember for a "no show" Charge as follows: - For accommodation reservations (including hotel and trailer park/campground): one (1) night's accommodation plus applicable taxes. - For vehicle, aircraft, bicycle, boat, equipment, motor home, and motorcycle rentals: one (1) day's rental or the daily/hourly incremental equivalent of the rental rate agreed upon in the rental agreement, plus applicable taxes. - If the Cardmember cancels an Assured Reservation, you must provide a cancellation number to the Cardmember and maintain a record of the cancellation number. - Use the proper "no show" indicator, when submitting a "no show" Charge.
+- For accommodation reservations (including hotel and trailer park/campground): one (1) night's accommodation plus applicable taxes. - For vehicle, aircraft, bicycle, boat, equipment, motor home, and motorcycle rentals: one (1) day's rental or the daily/hourly incremental equivalent of the rental rate agreed upon in the rental agreement, plus applicable taxes. - If the Cardmember cancels an Assured Reservation, you must provide a cancellation number to the Cardmember and maintain a record of the cancellation number. - Use the proper "no show" indicator, when submitting a "no show" Charge.
 If you are unsure of how to transmit using this code, contact your Merchant Services Provider.

 If you do not honour the Assured Reservation Program requirements, you must provide comparable accommodations, and/or services, when reasonably available, at no additional cost to the Cardmember, in accordance with the rental agreement.
-Merchants classified in the Lodging industry are also subject to the requirements set forth in Subsection 12.12.1.2.
+Merchants classified in the Lodging industry are also subject to the requirements set forth in Subsection 12.10.1.2.
 "Assured Reservations - Lodging".